softwerkskammer/Agora/README.md

 * Check out this project into some folder (let's call it *REPO* from now on)
 * In *REPO*, run `npm install`
   * Under Windows this command must run from a shell set up for running Windows Microsoft Windows SDK compilers

             cmd.exe /E:ON /V:ON /T:0E /K "C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.cmd" /Release /X86

+  * Alternatively run `npm install` in the [Windows SDK Command Promt](http://msdn.microsoft.com/en-us/library/ms229859.aspx)

 Running the server
 ------------------